awsdocs/amazon-eks-user-guide/doc_source/calico.md

 **Considerations**
 + Calico is not supported when using Fargate with Amazon EKS\.
 + Calico adds rules to `iptables` on the node that may be higher priority than existing rules that you've already implemented outside of Calico\.
 Consider adding existing `iptables` rules to your Calico policies to avoid having rules outside of Calico policy overridden by Calico\.
-+ If you're using [security groups for pods](security-groups-for-pods.md), traffic flow to pods on branch network interfaces is not subjected to Calico network policy enforcement and is limited to Amazon EC2 security group enforcement only\.
-Community effort is underway to remove this limitation\.
++ If you're using the Amazon VPC CNI add\-on version 1\.10 or earlier, [security groups for pods](security-groups-for-pods.md), traffic flow to pods on branch network interfaces is not subjected to Calico network policy enforcement and is limited to Amazon EC2 security group enforcement only\.

+  If you're using 1\.11\.0 or later of the Amazon VPC CNI add\-on, traffic flow to pods on branch network interfaces is subject to Calico network policy enforcement if you set `POD_SECURITY_GROUP_ENFORCING_MODE`=`STANDARD` for the Amazon VPC CNI add\-on\.

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.